-1.3 First Use of Your Kirby Morgan® Diving Helmet
+1.3 First Use of Your Kirby Morgan® Diving Helmet or BandMask®

-When you first receive your Kirby Morgan diving helmet, carefully unpack it and examine it for any damage that may have occurred during shipment.
+When you first receive your Kirby Morgan diving helmet and/or BandMask®, carefully unpack it and examine it for any damage that may have occurred during shipment.
 The purchaser must contact the freight carrier and/or the KMDSI dealer if the helmet has been damaged in shipment.